Root Canal Treatment

 Process of Root Canal Treatment

-Here's a thorough explanation of the root canal therapy procedure,
+Here's a thorough explanation of the procedure,

 Diagnoses and assessments, the dentist begins by inspecting the patient's teeth and evaluating their dental history.
 X-rays can be used to detect the level of damage and the anatomy of the tooth's roots.